supervisely-ecosystem/import-images/README.md

 #### Input files structure

 directories define dataset names.
-Images in root directory will be moved to dataset with name "`ds0`".
+Images in root directory will be moved to dataset with name "`ds0`". ℹ️ You can download the archive with data example [here](https://github.com/supervisely-ecosystem/import-images/files/12537000/my_images_project.zip).

 ```
 .